ravgotrasahil/ravgotrasahil-github.io/teaching/r/titanic/titanic.md

 ### Contingency tables

 In this walk-through, you will learn a few tools for summarizing categorical data using contingency tables.
+You will also learn two other basic data-handling skills:
+- to look at subsets of a data set defined by conditioning on a specific variable, using the `subset` function, and
-You will also learn how to turn a numerical variable into a categorical variable using the `cut` function.
+- to turn a numerical variable into a categorical variable using the `cut` function.

 Data files:
 \* [TitanicSurvival.csv](TitanicSurvival.csv)